consvic/Regression_AI/README.md

 #### Notes
-Requires to have Scikit-learn and matplotlib to run
+Requires to have Scikit-learn and matplotlib libraries installed to run